ni/measurement-plugin-python/README.md

 If copying or running a measurement service produces "File not found" or "No such file or directory" errors, make sure to [enable Win32 long paths](#enable-win32-long-paths).
 If you are unable to enable Win32 long paths, consider deploying the measurement service to a directory with a shorter path.

-## Appendix: Managing Measurement as Python Package (Project)
+## Appendix: Managing Measurement with Python

-Measurement and its related files can be maintained as a Python package.
-The basic components of any Python measurement package are:
+A measurement and its related files can be maintained in different ways in Python.
+The basic components of any Python measurement are:

 1. Measurement Python module (`.py` file)
     - This file contains all the details related to the measurement and also contains the logic for the measurement execution.